ViachKakovskyi/kakovskyi.github.io/_posts/2017/08-august/2017-08-24-pull-requests-good-bad-and-ugly.md

 * The function should return *multiplication of 2 integers*.
 In this instance, docstring should be fixed: description of the function, type of the first parameter and description of returned value.
 * The function should return *sum of 2 integers*.
 Function name should be `sum` and code has a typo: `*` must be replaced with `+`.
 * The function should return *string repeated several times*.
-In that case docstring should be improved: description of function and type/description of returned value.
+In that case, docstring should be improved: description of function and type/description of returned value.

 Any docstring which is outdated or not actual leads to a problem with maintaining your code.